Self-similar co-ascent processes and Palm calculus: Remarks on related problems

 \subsection{Acknowledgment}

-The author would like to express his gratitude to S. Dereich and Z. Kabluchko for an interesting exchange at the University of M\"unster about how to employ mass-stationarity to tackle Problems~\ref{prob1} and~\ref{prob2}, which motivated this research; and to F. Aurzada and L. Hartung for valuable discussions and comments on the manuscript.
+The author would like to express his gratitude to Steffen Dereich and Zachar Kabluchko for an interesting exchange at the University of M\"unster about how to employ mass-stationarity to tackle Problems~\ref{prob1} and~\ref{prob2}, which motivated this research; to Frank Aurzada and Lisa Hartung for valuable discussions and comments on early drafts of this manuscript; and to Hugo Panzo and Martin Kilian for pointing out several mistakes in an earlier version.